wildechu23/Shadows/README.md

 - Walls and corners added(Wilde)

 6/9:
-- Collision with rocks(Joshua & Wilde)
+- Collision with rocks(Joshua)
+- Corrected collision bounds (Wilde)
 - Projectiles now correspond to primaryWeapon(Wilde)
 - Began work on Inventory of the UI(Wilde)